fredrikaverpil/pyvfx-boilerplate/README.md

 python boilerplate.py
 ```

-Run in script editor of Maya or Nuke (requires having installed Qt.py):
+Run in script editor of Maya or Nuke:

 ```python
 import sys